‘Vivian Answers Day’ #9: Dowager’s Hump, Chocolate Milk, Soda, Almonds, Cholesterol, Exercise, Reclast, Prolia and More!

 Dear Paula,

 Your recipe will be just as delicious – and better for your bones – if you replace the milk with almond milk or any other milk substitute.
 I realize that you specifically mention organic raw milk instead of the “regular” pasteurized and homogenized kind, but it is still a more acidifying drink than plant-derived milk.
-Based on the Save Our Bones Program, you could have your chocolate treat just as you describe it, so long as you would balance it with other alkalizing foods.
+Based on the Osteoporosis Reversal Program, you could have your chocolate treat just as you describe it, so long as you would balance it with other alkalizing foods.
 But why do that if you can easily make this drink more bone-friendly?

 As I explain in a previous blog post titled “Debunking the Milk Myth: Why Milk is Bad for You and Your Bones”, like all animal protein, milk acidifies the body pH which in turn uses calcium – most of which is stored in the bones – to neutralize the acidification.
 Chocolate is also acidifying, but rich in bone-building polyphenols, which are potent antioxidants.
-In fact, in the Save Our Bones Program I devote an entire chapter to bone-building antioxidants.
+In fact, in the Osteoporosis Reversal Program I devote an entire chapter to bone-building antioxidants.
 So your recipe is a GO! with this minor change to help your bones even more.

 Enjoy!